fox-fields/RoveR/README.md

 #### Week 2: "Apollo Lunar Rover"

-This week's mission brings tile collision, non-player entities and a temporary 'dungeon' for exploring.
+This week's mission objectives included tile collision, non-player entities and a temporary 'dungeon' for exploring.
 Level generation is simple, with a central hall and rooms.
 Performance is great when run locally, but relatively slow when the shiny app is hosted.

 ![Apollo Lunear Rover](/preview/apollo_lunar_rover.gif)